Wednesday, September 22, 2021

 1. DNA Painter.
 The visual method suits many, but DNA Painter lacks the ability to manipulate data, draw upon historical notes, sort like groups in different ways etc. Even so, the site has lots of fabulous features so get your account now!
 This video outlines its features - Introduction to DNA Painter.

-2. The spreadsheet method - Jim Bartlett's Blog of 2014 can give you some ideas about how to design your spreadsheet.
+2. The spreadsheet method - Jim Bartlett's Blog of 2014 can give you some ideas about how to design your spreadsheet, he updated it in 2021.
 If you are serious about working with results in the longer term, you will want to retain any work you do and not fall into the trap of constantly duplicating your research.
 This necessitates capturing a lot of data as you go.
 Beware - over time this spreadsheet will become extremely large and you need good technical skills to be able to manage it.
-In January 2022, Danielle Lautrec also published a useful blogpost about how she uses Excel in her DNA analysis.
+Jim has made further enhancements to his spreadsheet since the introduction of Pro Tools in 2024.

-3. Genealogical DNA Analysis Tool - This is a 'built for purpose' database, specifically for analysing your autosomal DNA results.
+4. Genealogical DNA Analysis Tool - This is a 'built for purpose' database, specifically for analysing your autosomal DNA results.
 It keeps everything organised and all in one place.
 Before starting to work with this tool you need to understand the underlying theory of chromosome analysis.

 Apply the research methodology to your analysis process: